RTS2013/RTS/README.md

   *  do different terrains spawn different "enemies"; does a map with no dessert fail to produce "enemies" w/venom?

+Avatar: Yes
+  *  The robot upgrading could depend on it as the "final piece" to teching-up (the brain-throne idea)
+  *  The mutants would give the ability to pull a "Mr. Hyde" / Berserker rage
+  *  The humans would get shafted on the avatar upgrading unless they had some kind of "moral" bonus.

+Avatat: No
+  *  What is there to say?

   ==========================================================================================

 You're a lone human with the determination to survive in a post apocalyptic world.